Former WTO, Goldman and BP chief Peter Sutherland dies at 71

 “He had a passion for public affairs and made a significant contribution to Ireland, Europe and the world over a number of decades.”

 Born in Dublin in 1946, Sutherland was appointed, at the age of 35, as the state’s most senior lawyer after little more than a decade at the bar.
-Four years later he was nominated as Ireland’s EU commissioner.
+Four years later he was nominated as Ireland’s EU commissioner, holding the competition portfolio as the EU’s single market began to take shape.

 Praising his international contribution to business, politics and human rights, European Commission President Jean-Claude Juncker on Sunday described Sutherland as “a giant of Irish, European and international public life”.